James Joseph Collins

 - Died March 6, 1943 in Buffalo, NY USA

-As a rookie in 1895, Collins reached the majors with the Beaneaters before being loaned to the Louisville Colonels for the remainder of the season.
-Upon his return, he quickly became the regular for Boston at third.
-The team won the pennant in 1897 and repeated in 1898, when Collins hit .328 with a National League-high 15 homers.
+As a rookie in 1895, Collins reached the majors as a right fielder with the Beaneaters before being loaned to the Louisville Colonels for the remainder of the season.
+Upon his return, he quickly became the regular for Boston at the hot corner.
+The team won the pennant in 1897, conveniently when Jimmy broke out with a .346/.400/.482 batting line, 103 runs scored and 132 RBI.
+They repeated in 1898, when Collins hit .328/.377/.439 with a National League-high 15 homers paired with 107 runs scored and 111 RBI.

-Collins was one of the star players who defected from the National League to join the Boston Americans of the American League as player/manager in 1901.
-While he wasn't quite the star that Nap Lajoie and Cy Young were, his defection was still significant and helped to lend credibility to the new league.
-In his first year, he hit .332 as his team finished second.
-Two years later, in 1903, he led them to a pennant and a victory in the first World Series.
-They repeated as AL champs in 1904, but no Series was held that year.
+Considered the best third baseman as the century turned, Collins was one of the star players who defected from the National League to join the Boston Americans of the American League as player/manager in 1901.
+While he was not quite the star that Nap Lajoie and Cy Young were, his defection was still significant and helped to lend credibility to the new league.
+In his first year, he hit .332/.375/.495 with a career best 108 runs scored as his team finished second.
+Two years later, in 1903, he led them to a pennant and triumph in the first World Series, batting .250 with 5 runs scored in victory over the Pittsburgh Pirates.
+They repeated as AL champs in 1904, but no Series was held that year, as the New York Giants refused to play the champions of what they considered an "upstart" league.
+After a slow start in 1906, Collins was replaced as Boston skipper by Chick Stahl, and the next season he was traded to the Philadelphia Athletics, with whom he ended his career.

 - NL At Bats Leader (1900)